pbrandwijk/pbrandwijk.github.io/_posts/2018-05-19-installing-jekyll-from-gem.md

 install: --user-install
 ```

-Also, be sure to add the Ruby bin folder to your PATH variable in `~/.bash_profile`, lite in this snippet:
+Also, be sure to add the Ruby bin folder to your PATH variable in `~/.bash_profile`, like in this snippet:
 ```
 # Add ruby home, defined in ~/.gemrc
 RUBY_HOME="~/.gem/ruby/2.5.0"